-Upon successful completion of this course, students will be able to:
+Upon successful completion of this course, students will:

 - 1. Create an argument through the use of historical evidence. - 2.
 Analyze and interpret primary and secondary sources. - 3.
 Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.